Labs & Research Groups

 Prof. Won Sik Yang

-NRDSL aims to develop advanced nuclear reactor and associated fuel cycle concepts and core design and fuel cycle analysis methods by integrating the advances in reactor physics, thermal-hydraulics, materials, and computing technologies.
+NRDSL aims to develop advanced nuclear reactors and associated fuel cycle concepts and core design and fuel cycle analysis methods by integrating advances in reactor physics, thermal-hydraulics, materials, and computing technologies.

 Thermal Hydraulics Laboratory